JuliaGeo/GeometryOps.jl/docs/src/tutorials/creating_geometry.md

 df = DataFrame(geometry=[polygon1, polygon2])
 ````

-now lets add a couple of attributes to the geometries
+Now let's add a couple of attributes to the geometries

 ````@example creating_geometry
 df[!,:id] = ["a", "b"]
 df[!, :name] = ["polygon 1", "polygon 2"]
+df
 ````

 now let's save as a `GeoJSON`